Boeing CH-47 Chinook: MH-47E

 The MH-47E has been used by U.S. Army Special Operations.
 Beginning with the E-model prototype manufactured in 1991, a total of 26 Special Operations Aircraft were produced.
 All aircraft were assigned to 2–160th SOAR(A) "Nightstalkers", home based at Fort Campbell, Kentucky.
-E models were conversions from existing CH-47C model airframes.
-The MH-47E has similar capabilities as the MH-47D, but includes an increased fuel capacity similar to the CH-47SD and terrain following/terrain avoidance radar.
+E models were converted from CH-47C airframes.
+The MH-47E has similar capabilities as the MH-47D, but with increased fuel capacity similar to the CH-47SD and terrain following/terrain avoidance radar.